Carter4242/Steam-Game-Time-Tracker/README.md

 ### Install requirements with:
     pip install -r requirements.txt

-Put your steam API key (https://steamcommunity.com/dev/registerkey) in the .env file
+If running locally, put your Steam API key (https://steamcommunity.com/dev/registerkey) in the .env file.
+If using Github Actions, create a repo secret called STEAMAPIKEY with your API key.

 Put some SteamID64(s) in Steam IDs.txt.